 If you build 100 links to your site and you have 50 indexed pages in Google, then each page gets the equivalent link juice of 2 links.

 But then, if you publish 50 more pages and you don’t build a single link then you’ll end up with 100 pages and 100 links.
 That is just one link per page.

 In other words, and I know this will somewhat shock you:

 It is better to have 50 posts and 100 links, than 100 posts and 100 links.

-And it is even better to have just 10 long form, meaty posts and 100 links because then each page will inherit link juice equivalent of 10 links.
+And it is even better to have just 10 long-form, meaty posts, and 100 links because then each page will inherit the link juice equivalent of 10 links.

-That’s lot of PR flowing to those pages and quite possibly enough to see some rankings (this depend on the niche you’re in- some niches are easier)
+That’s a lot of PR flowing to those pages and quite possibly enough to see some rankings (this depends on the niche you’re in some niches are easier.)

-And don’t forget that any post on your site can rank for hundreds, sometimes 1000’s of keywords.
+And don’t forget that any post on your site can rank for hundreds, sometimes thousands of keywords.

-So huge traffic can come from small number of pages.
+So huge traffic can come from fewer pages.